habib-gm/breast-cancer-detection/README.md

 # breast-cancer-detection
-## Project Name: Segmentation Model Training with TensorFlow
+## Project: Segmentation Model Training with TensorFlow

 Description
 This project demonstrates how to train a segmentation model using TensorFlow and the Segmentation Models library.
 It provides an example of training a segmentation model to perform image segmentation for a specific task.